We’re thrilled that you'd like to visit our beautiful fair, and we hope you enjoy our vintage rides and attractions as much as we do.

 For more information, visit our Frequently Asked Questions

 The fair in the height of summer, showing the Jungle Thriller Ark, Toytown, the Chair-o-Plane and the Royal Windsor living wagon.

-Joby Carter and his wife Georgina now manage the fair, and the family are all involved in the maintenance and restoration of the rides – Joby, Seth, Rosie and Anna all paint.
-For more information on the restoration side of the business click here; to get your hands dirty and have a go at fairground painting on one of Joby Carter's courses click here.
+Joby Carter and his wife Georgina now manage the fair, and the family are involved in the travelling, maintenance and restoration of the rides.
+For more information on the maintenance and restoration side of the business click here; to get your hands dirty and have a go at signwriting and fairground painting on one of Joby Carter's courses click here.